 Katie’s Tropical Kitchen website focuses on healthy recipes and healthy ingredients

 You’ll notice that not all my recipes are stereotypical tropical food recipes.
 This is because there is a lot more to tropical food than pineapples and guavas.
 I have many traditional or world-wide recipes.
 However, I also have many recipes that highlight locally grown or produced items.

 My kitchen is a healthy kitchen.
 In my every day cooking I always incorporate a few items from the farm in every dish, even if it is just a few herbs.
-Additionally, I try as hard as possible to buy all organic foods, or at least non GMO foods.
-Typically my recipes include almost entirely wholefoods or unprocessed foods.
+Additionally, I try as hard as possible to buy all organic foods, or at least non-GMO foods.
+Typically, my recipes include almost entirely wholefoods or unprocessed foods.
 We also do our best to use local items.
-For example, you don’t see many recipes with almonds, instead I will use macadamia nuts.
+For example, you you will see many more recipes macadamia nuts, than almonds.

 Cooking isn’t all about the food, it is also about the methods